-- This report, which has already been considered by the Standards Committee at its meeting on Monday 6 June 2011, details the provisions of the Localism Bill concerning standards in local authorities in England and Wales with specific reference to Chichester.
-The report has been updated to include in paras 6 to 8 below the Standards Committee's initial views on the future for the standards regime at Chichester District Council.
-The Standards Committee was requested to express its initial views for the information of the Corporate Governance and Audit Committee and to help guide the debate further in Chichester over the coming months. - The much-trailed Localism Bill was published in December 2010.
+- 1. This report details the provisions of the Localism Bill concerning standards in local authorities in England and Wales with specific reference to Chichester.
+While the report does not seek any decisions as yet from the committee it does invite the committee to give its initial views to inform the Corporate Governance and Audit Committee and to help guide the debate further in Chichester over the coming months.
+The much-trailed Localism Bill was published in December 2010.
 It is a significant document 'for the local authority with implications for many different areas of the Council's work and legal responsibilities.
 This report however focuses on the implications the Bill will have, subject to enactment and change through the legislative process, to standards in local government.
-Included in the report is the related area of pre-determination.
+Included in the report is the related area of pre-determination. - 2.
 Much of what is in the Bill has been raised previously in speeches and press releases and there are very few surprises in the drafting.
 However like much modern legislation while some of the more fundamental issues are addressed in the primary instrument much has been reserved for secondary legislation, which at the time of writing has yet to be published.
 However despite considerable pre-warning of what was to come the reforms suggested can still be fairly said to be radical in nature and how some at least will work in practice remains a matter of conjecture.